Groundhog: Burrows

-Bachman mentioned that when the young groundhogs are a few months old, they prepare for separation, digging a number of holes in the area of their early home.
-Some of these holes were only a few feet deep and never occupied but the numerous burrows gave the impression that groundhogs live in communities.
+Bachman mentioned when young groundhogs are a few months old, they prepare for separation, digging a number of holes in the area of their early home.
+Some of these holes were only a few feet deep and never occupied, but the numerous burrows gave the impression that groundhogs live in communities.

+Abandoned groundhog burrows benefit many other species by providing shelter.
+They are used by cottontail rabbits, raccoons, foxes, river otters, eastern chipmunks, and a wide variety of small mammals, snakes, and birds.

 Hibernation

 Groundhogs are one of the few species that enter into true hibernation, and often build a separate "winter burrow" for this purpose.
 This burrow is usually in a wooded or brushy area and is dug below the frost line and remains at a stable temperature well above freezing during the winter months.
 In most areas, groundhogs hibernate from October to March or April, but in more temperate areas, they may hibernate as little as three months.
 Groundhogs hibernate longer in northern latitudes than southern latitudes.
 To survive the winter, they are at their maximum weight shortly before entering hibernation.
 When the groundhog enters hibernation, there is a drop in body temperature to as low as 35 °F, heart rate falls to 4–10 beats per minute and breathing rate falls to one breath every six minutes.
 During hibernation, they experience periods of torpor and arousal.
 Hibernating woodchucks lose as much as half their body weight by February.
 They emerge from hibernation with some remaining body fat to live on until the warmer spring weather produces abundant plant materials for food.
 Males emerge from hibernation before females.
-Groundhogs are mostly diurnal, and are often active early in the morning or late afternoon.
+Groundhogs are mostly diurnal and are often active early in the morning or late afternoon.